Brand voice plays a key factor in turning businesses into memorable brands.

 5. Coca-Cola

 Coca-Cola’s unique brand message is to spread joy and happiness among its customers.
-The company uses a unique tone of voice that is friendly and we can see it consistently in different campaigns and ads.
+The company uses a unique, friendly tone of voice, and we can see it consistently in different campaigns and ads.
+Their focus on positivity and optimism is the defining trait of their brand voice.

-They have successfully incorporated voice and tone into their branding strategy and have built a strong brand identity that makes Coca-Cola stand out from its competitors.
+They have successfully incorporated their voice into their branding strategy and have built a strong brand identity that makes Coca-Cola truly stand out.

 We can see this brand being consistent in its video advertisements: